PCCN Quiz -13

 113 / 125

 DI.
-A patient with severe asthma exacerbation suddenly develops a silent chest.
-SpO₂ 77% despite oxygen therapy.
-What is the next nursing intervention?
+A trauma patient with multiple long-bone fractures suddenly develops confusion, dyspnea, and petechial rash on the chest.
+SpO₂ is 74% despite oxygen therapy.
+What is the next nursing action?

 114 / 125